pptx704/domainim/README.md

 The two engines I am using (I'm calling them engine because Sublist3r does so) currently have some sort of response limit. [dnsdumpster](https://dnsdumpster.com) can fetch upto 100 subdomains. [crt.sh](https://crt.sh) also randomizes the results in case of too many results.
 I am planning to add more engines in the future (at least a brute force engine).

 The port scanner has only `ping response time + 750ms` timeout.
 This might lead to false negatives.
-Since, **domainim** is not meant for port scanning but to provide a quick overview such cases are acceptable.
+Since, **domainim** is not meant for port scanning but to provide a quick overview, such cases are acceptable.
 However, I am planning to add a flag to increase the timeout.
 For the same reason, filtered ports are not shown.
-For more comprehensive port scanning, I recommend using [NimScan](https://nmap.org).
-This also doesn't bypass rate limiting (if there is any).
+For more comprehensive port scanning, I recommend using [Nmap](https://nmap.org).
+Domainim also doesn't bypass rate limiting (if there is any).

 It might seem that the way vhostnames are printed, it just brings repeition on the table.